-Our goal is to end homelessness in Washington, DC, and to lead the way in modeling how this can be done in other parts of the country.
+Our goal is to end homelessness in Washington, DC, and to establish a sustainable model which can be replicated across the nation.

 In 1991, the District of Columbia government proposed opening a 50-bed emergency shelter for homeless men at the Guy Mason Recreation Center in upper Northwest Washington, the wealthiest area of the District.

 Many in the area reacted negatively to the proposal.
 They argued that there were no homeless people in upper Northwest, so services for them were not needed.

 Other neighbors, however, thought it was time for the residents of upper Northwest to do their part to find positive solutions to homelessness in our city.
 A small group of these concerned citizens convened to look for ways to make a difference.
 Were there homeless people living in their midst?
 They decided to answer the question once and for all.
 In a one-night survey, they fanned out through Ward 3 and found, among the stately homes, more than 100 men and women living in parks and alleyways.

 That was all it took.
 The group mobilized.
 Joined by several local congregations, they opened a drop-in center on Wisconsin Avenue in Tenley and five small congregation-based shelters.

 That was the grassroots beginning of Friendship Place.

 In 2008, we expanded to serve throughout the District, and by 2011 our services were reaching into the surrounding counties in Maryland and Virginia.
 We’ve since opened several state-of-the-art facilities where individuals and families experiencing homelessness are treated with dignity while rebuilding their lives.